Rare Cat Breeds: Meet These 8 Uncommon Cat Breeds

 Discover rare beauty

-8 uncommon cat breeds and the cool traits (think curly hair, a love of water, wild cat spots, and more) that make them unique.
+A rare breed: Get to know these 8 uncommon cat breeds and the cool traits (think curly hair, a love of water, wild cat spots, and more) that make them unique.
+Read on to see how many of these unusual cat breeds you can identify!

 This rare breed originated in Philadelphia in the 1960s, when a Siamese breeder’s cat gave birth to three kittens with white feet.
 These uniquely-marked Siamese cats were then bred with American Shorthairs and other bi-coloured breeds.
 Today’s Snowshoe coat colour is pointed with a light body colour with darker ears, face, legs, and tail.
 His namesake white feet are part of what makes this breed rather unique.
 No doubt owing to his Siamese heritage, the Snowshoe is a very vocal cat.